The beautiful, energetic and eclectic Lee Meredith, creator of Leethal Knits, is a southern California to Portland transplant.

 You have put a lot of work into your first sweater so don’t skip blocking, it’s an important step.
 Blocking will make your stitches even out and lie flat and generally ‘smooth out’ your work.
 It’s easy to block a sweater out of proportion if you aren’t careful.
 Make sure you have your measuring tape handy and that your chest measurements and length are as desired.

-This tutorial is part of The Simple Collection – our 100% free learn-to-knit series.
-Check out the 8 fabulous free patterns sized from baby to big, and get started making modern seamless knits for the entire family!
+Looking for more ‘how to’ tutorials?
+Check out The Simple Collection – our 100% free learn-to-knit series.
+The 8 fabulous free patterns sized from baby to big, and get started making modern seamless knits for the entire family!
 Like our work?
 Get our email updates and we will let you know about new patterns, tutorials, and events.